-- 7.44.
+- 7.52.
 A supplier's Industry Initiative proposal must be submitted to the WHD inbox (whd@ofgem.gov.uk) using the notification template we provide.
-Notifications should be signed by an appropriate senior officer from the supplier who will be accountable for the activity outlined in the notification. - 7.45.
+Ofgem will circulate the SY11 notification template to suppliers and WHD delivery partners ahead of the Regulations coming into force.
+Notifications should be signed by an appropriate senior officer from the supplier who will be accountable for the activity outlined in the notification. - 7.53.
 Within 20 working days of receiving a scheme notification we will approve or reject the proposal, or request additional information.
-If we ask for more information, we will provide a determination within 20 working days of receiving the information requested.
+If we ask for more information, we will provide a determination within 20 working days of receiving the information requested. - 7.54.

-7.46.
 An activity should only be conducted in line with the approved notification for spend to be eligible.
 If there is a problem in undertaking the Industry Initiative activity in line with its approved notification, the supplier should contact us as soon as possible.